What is virtual fencing?

 One of the main welfare concerns of virtual fencing is the use of an electric shock, which has been shown to produce an acute stress response in animals .
 In addition, pain, aversion and chronic stress may occur .

 Another welfare concern of this technology is that it initially exposes animals to an environment of low predictability and controllability, which can lead to anxiety and stress .
 During the initial phase of training, animals do not know what the audio cue means, and therefore cannot avoid receiving the electric shock(s) .

-Furthermore, as the virtual fence is not visible, it may be more difficult for the animal to learn as there are no visual cues to guide them.
+As the virtual fence is not visible, it may be more difficult for some animals to learn as there are no visual cues to guide them.
 Studies have reported that half of the herd learn to respond to the audio cue after 4-6 electric shocks, but high individual variation has been observed in animals’ rates of learning [6, 3].
 This suggests that some animals may learn much slower or may not learn at all, putting them at a higher risk of compromised welfare.
 Animals with prior exposure to an electric fence appear to learn to respond faster to the audio cue .
 Further studies are needed to investigate the long-term effects of virtual fencing on the physiological and behavioural response of animals.

 Other welfare concerns of virtual fencing relate to potential irritation and/or ulceration of the skin due to the use of collars, choking on collars and equipment malfunction .